Getting Started with Microsoft Fabric

 • Transform data using Apache Spark notebooks (Python, Spark SQL, Scala, R)

-• Query tables through the automatically generated SQL analytics endpoint
+• Query tables through the automatically generated SQL analytics endpoint, which requires zero configuration

 Data Warehouse

-For teams with deep T-SQL expertise and existing warehouse patterns:
+For teams with deep T-SQL expertise and existing warehouse patterns, the Fabric Data Warehouse provides a fully managed SQL experience:

 • Full read-write T-SQL support (INSERT, UPDATE, DELETE, stored procedures, views)